-On all limited-days Waterfowl licenses, successful applicants must provide a start date before the license can be printed.
-The dates can be changed prior to the start date; either online, at license agents, or through the GFP licensing office.
+On all limited-days, Nonresident Waterfowl licenses, successful applicants must provide a start date before the license can be printed.
+The dates can be changed prior to the start date; either online, at license agents, or through any GFP Wildlife Division office.
 Hunters must print their license at home or have on their smartphone.
 These Nonresident Waterfowl licenses also allow nonresidents to hunt coyotes, red and grey fox, skunks, prairie dogs, opossum, and other unprotected species through January 31.